fractarchy/fractagui/README.md

 ## 4. giving it a try

-To get started with site creation using Fractarchy-CMS, please refer to the [example site](https://fractarchy.github.io/fractarchy-cms/) containing use instructions.
+To get started with site creation using FractaGUI, please refer to the [example site](https://fractarchy.github.io/fractagui/) containing use instructions.

 ## 5. licensing